randiferous/mock-group-project/README.md

 Another purpose of this project is being able to read through documentation and figure out how to use a certain API or framework in a timely manner.
 By requiring us to use at least 2 server-side APIs, we had to become aware of the kind of information available to us and how to access it.
 And by requiring us to use a new CSS framework, we had to become familiar with a whole new set of class names and functionalities.

 In our first meeting, our group was able to immediately agree on an application idea.
 We were aware of the pitfall of spending too much time coming up with a feasible idea and understood it would be better to dedicate more time to the technical aspect of the project.
-We are also able to successfully establish our GitHub workflow by connecting all of our local repos to one remote repository and testing pushes and pulls from it.
+We were also able to successfully establish our GitHub workflow by connecting all of our local repos to one remote repository and testing pushes and pulls from it.

+Before our second meeting, we decided to transition to using Discord rather than Zoom for our group meetings.
+This was specifically due to Zoom's 40-minute restriction on our accounts (very annoying to deal with).
+During our second meeting, we also decided to use Bulma as our CSS framework due to its simplicity and smooth mobile responsiveness.
+It's similarity to Bootstrap, especially with its 12-column system, was also a factor.
+We were also able to begin building our HTML skeleton, including a header and form.

 Covid 19 related app?